AdobeDocs/advertising.pt-BR/help/search-social-commerce/tools/objective-upload-to-networks.md

    Essa opção só estará disponível se a conta do anunciante estiver configurada para usar otimização híbrida.
 Para ativar a otimização híbrida, entre em contato com a equipe de conta do Adobe.

-1. (Anunciantes com [!DNL Google Ads] contas que fazem negócios no Espaço Econômico Europeu (EEE) ou Reino Unido (Reino Unido); opcional) Se você tiver o consentimento protegido de usuários do EEE e do Reino Unido para carregar seus dados para fins de publicidade, marque a caixa de seleção ao lado de **[!UICONTROL If you are doing business in EEA and/or UK, check this box to send consent status as GRANTED for the user data sent to [!DNL Google Ads] for advertising purposes.
+1. (Anunciantes com [!DNL Google Ads] contas que fazem negócios no Espaço Econômico Europeu (EEA) ou Reino Unido (UK); opcional) Se você coletou consentimento de usuários do EEA e do UK para carregar seus dados para fins de publicidade, marque a caixa de seleção ao lado de **[!UICONTROL If you are doing business in EEA and/or UK, check this box to send consent status as GRANTED for the user data sent to [!DNL Google Ads] for advertising purposes.
 If left unchecked, we will send consent status as UNSPECIFIED for the user data sent to [!DNL Google Ads] for advertising purposes.]**

 1. Clique em **[!UICONTROL Save]**.